bigeasy/interrupt/README.md

 ## Parsing Errors

-In addition to being human readable the error can be parsed.
+In addition to being human-readable the error can be parsed.

 ```javascript
 var parser = require('interrupt/parse')